TNFX1/PrivaVault/README.md

 ### 🔓 Inspecting & Extracting Vaults
 1. Switch to the **Decrypt / Vault Manager** tab.
 2. Select your encrypted file (`.pvault`) and enter the password.
-3. **Inspect Content:** Inspect embedded directory structures and individual file sizes securely.
+3. **Inspect Content:** Preview embedded directory structures and individual file sizes securely.
 4. **Selective Extract:** Unpack a specific file directly to your target path.
 5. **Extract All:** Unpack the whole archive to a specified directory or a ZIP container.